 This is evident when using a place value chart.

-This way, the student can write their initial number in the right place on the chart and continue with their mental math by moving the numbers according to the positions.
-This visual would make it easier for them to apply the mental math strategies and explain them.
+This way, students can write their initial number in the place value chart and use their mental math to move the numbers according to the multiplier.
+This visual makes it easier for them to apply mental math strategies and explain them.

 Example